manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Why, then, did we configure our Node.js HTTP server application, using the `server.listen` function, to bind to port 8000, instead of the well-known HTTP port 80?

 It's because TCP ports 0-1024 are a bit special - if a server application wants to bind itself to a port in this range, it needs superuser privileges to do so; by choosing port 8000 instead, we can avoid a fair share of additional complexity.
 Even if the user account on your computer is not an administrator account with special privileges, everything works just fine.
+And by explicitly mentioning the TCP port when pointing our browser at http://localhost:8000 (instead of just http://localhost), we make sure that we connect to our port 8000 server.

+A> If we'd point our browser at http://localhost, a URL which lacks an explicit TCP port number, the browser assumes that it must use TCP port 80 - which is exactly the idea of well-known ports.

+Something else is a bit special in our case: While we do have a server application (our Node.js program) and a client application (our browser), both live on the same computer system.
+That's not a problem, though - from a TCP/IP point of view, it's nothing special; all the rules for getting data from A to B still apply, even if A and B are the same system.

+One advantage of this most minimalist setup is that we don't need to register an official domain name - if an application on a computer system wants to talk to another application on the same system, it can simply use a well-known, predefined special address, *localhost*.
+As said, all the rules still apply, and thus, this name must be translated into an IP address.
+Your computer doesn't need to get in touch with the

 - explain localhost
 - explain what data is exchanged between server and client, with curl